-One of the more significant factors that contribute to greater flood protection is also the adequate hydro morphological regulation of watercourses, as hydro morphological pressure is one of the key reasons that by 2015 Slovenia will not attain a good water status in the Danube river basin district in accordance with the requirements set out in the Water Framework Directive 2000/60/EC.
+One of the more significant factors that contribute to greater flood protection is the adequate hydro-morphological regulation of watercourses, as hydro-morphological pressure is one of the key reasons why Slovenia will not attain good water status by 2015 in the Danube River Basin District in accordance with the requirements set out in the Water Framework Directive 2000/60/EC.
 Achieving the objectives in the northern Adriatic sea basin district is hindered by the pollution of water bodies, particularly the pollution of water bodies in the coastal sea area with priority substances and other pollutants.
-In terms of the quality of watercourses 38.1% of surface water bodies in Slovenia do not achieve a good ecological status or good ecological potential.
-ESI Funds will therefore support the improvement of the hydro morphological status of watercourses, in combination with investment in the field of flood protection and biodiversity.
+In terms of the quality of watercourses 38.1% of surface water bodies in Slovenia do not achieve good ecological status or good ecological potential.
+ESI Funds will therefore support the improvement of the hydro-morphological status of watercourses, in combination with investment in the field of flood protection and biodiversity.
 Synergies will be established with projects under LIFE and ETC programmes.

-Comparison of the data with regard to investments made in environmental protection in terms of the regional GDP share shows that in the period 2007-2011 such investments, implemented in the cohesion region Vzhodna Slovenija, were above the Slovenian average.
-With the exception of 2008, the cohesion region Vzhodna Slovenija demonstrates an above-average share of funds earmarked for investment in environmental protection with respect to other investment.
-Past investments for environmental infrastructure, supported by ESI Funds, have significantly improved the situation in
+Comparison of the data regarding investments made in environmental protection in terms of the regional GDP share shows that in the period 2007-2011 such investments, implemented in the cohesion region of Vzhodna Slovenija, were above the Slovenian average.
+With the exception of 2008, the Vzhodna Slovenija region demonstrates an above-average share of funds earmarked for investment in environmental protection relative to other investment.
+Past investments for environmental infrastructure, supported by ESI Funds, have significantly improved the situation in this area.
+Nevertheless, the needs in both cohesion regions are still great, especially regarding fulfilment of the requirements set out in EU regulations, as Slovenia will have to deal with legal actions for violating the Community acquis if it fails to fulfil these requirements.